Are these the best cryptocurrency and blockchain stocks to buy?

 - Open and monitor your position

 When trading with us, you’ll use leverage to open a position.
 While this lowers the cost of entry by means of margin, it magnifies both profits and losses.
-When investing, however, you’ll need to commit the full value of the position upfront and you can never lose more than the initial outlay.
 Always be sure to take the appropriate risk management steps.

 One of the main risks of cryptocurrency trading is that the crypto sector is still largely unregulated, and so there are no protections in place for investors who fall victim to hacks or scams.
 By contrast, all stocks and shares are regulated in their home jurisdiction, which reduces this risk while also offering some exposure to the crypto markets.